amer/resinfra/README.md

 $ cd terraform
 $ terraform init
 $ terraform apply
+$ terraform taint module.hetzner.null_resource.copy_ipsec_files
+$ terraform taint module.proxmox.null_resource.copy_ipsec_files
+$ terraform apply
 ```

 `terraform init` is usually only needed before deploying for the very first time.
+The last three commands are a workaround to force proper configuration of the VPN connections between Azure and Hetzner / Proxmox.
 For more information refer to the
 [infrastructure README](terraform/README.md).

 ### Accessing the deployed application